uwol/proleap-cobol/README.md

 This is an analyzer, interpreter & transformer for COBOL based on [ProLeap COBOL parser](https://github.com/uwol/proleap-cobol-parser).
 The parser generates an **Abstract Syntax Tree** (AST) and **Abstract Semantic Graph** (ASG) for COBOL code, which then is processed by this analyzer, interpreter & transformer.

-At [proleap.io](https://www.proleap.io/) you find a deployed version of this repository that allows you to test with your COBOL files.

 💫 **Star** if you like our work.

 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL%20v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)